Optiroc/MDXtract/README.md

 ## operation

 **mdxtract.py**
 ```
 mdxtract.py [-h, --help] [-v, --verbose] [infiles ...]
 ```
  - Instrument data will be converted and written as `<filename>.syx`
  - In verbose mode some intriguing data will be printed to stdout

 **pdxtract.py**
 ```
 pdxtract.py [-h, --help] [infiles ...]
 ```
  - ADPCM data will be converted and written as `<filename>_<n>.wav`

+## tips & tricks

+**voice expressiveness**

+The instrument definition stored in an MDX file does not define many of the expressive features commonly used in a lovingly crafted DX synthesizer patch: vibrato, key velocity response and so on.
+MXDRV used effects in the note streams to apply such expression, rather than implementing them in the instruments.

+Fear not!
+Restoring expressiveness is usually a simple matter of adding key velocity response (KVS) to the operators.
+Adding KVS to a carrier makes that operator chain respond to key velocity by adjusting the final output volume.
+Adding KVS to a modulator usually yields a more interesting result since you can then vary the modulation amount with the key velocity – essential for that FM slap bass!

 ---